 There is recognition of the need for journalists to be multi-skilled in order to meet the needs of a converged media landscape.
 The Level 4 mandatory module JOUR1000 Introduction to Journalism aims to introduce students to different presentation styles within journalism.
 Students then engage directly with the skills required in the 30-credit JOUR1009 Practical Journalism Skills (1).
-Joint honours students are able to take half of this module if they do not wish to take the full 30 credit version.
-One 15-credit module involves radio production and the second involved mobile journalism with material being uploaded to a number of platforms, including a webpage from the outset.
+Single and Joint Honours students create content with and for mobile devices and social media in JOUR1006 Introduction to Digital Techniques.
 Multi-platform production and delivery is also central to the 30-credit JOUR2011 Practical Journalism Skills (2).
-This is also delivered as two 15-credit modules, JOUR2008 (radio) and JOUR2010 (TV) with an online platform and mobile journalism being integrated for both.
-Again, this provides opportunities for joint honours students to select just one practical broadcast module.
+This is also delivered as two 15-credit modules, JOUR2008 (radio) and JOUR2010 (TV) with an online platform and mobile journalism being integrated for both provides opportunities for joint honours students to select just one practical broadcast module.
 Some other modules with practical assessments enable students a choice over which format(s) to select for their assessments.
 This fully acknowledges the convergent nature of journalism.

-In addition it is possible for students to select specialist modules that enable them to develop a preferred skill.
+In addition, it is possible for students to select specialist modules that enable them to develop a preferred skill.
 The specialist areas are: